Skip to navigation Skip to content

 Russell Shurtz manages the Moonrise Project and serves as the lead designer, bringing over 15 years of experience sewing everything from jeans to button-up shirts.

-Just a few tunes and videos we think are cool.
 It’s like we’re hanging out, huh?

 The Moonrise Playlist